aleksandarsusnjar/graphql-proposals/graphql-mutations-and-large-schemas.md

 }
 ```

-Here I used a Groovy-like `*.` spread operator as well
+Here I used a Groovy-like `*.` spread / flattening operator as well
 to indicate simple mapping/extraction of individual fields of a
 collection of owner objects into a collection of those field values.
 For non-List fields the spread isn't needed but it is otherwise
 essentially all but required.
+This issue, with somewhat different
+proposal is listed in
+[Issue 174 - \[RFC\] Flat chain syntax](https://github.com/graphql/graphql-spec/issues/174).

 ### Please note